 A traditional cream puff using a pastry cream filling. you can create a plain pastry cream, apposed to the coconut and orange. you can also make a frosting and use that to fill the cream puff.
 If you have a thick custard that you love to make, it can also be used inside the cream puffs.

-Orange Coconut Cream Puff Recipe
+Orange Coconut Cream Puffs

 - 1 c heavy cream